South Sudan counts down to independence

 Under the 2005 peace deal, a referendum was held on independence, which was favoured by more than 99% of voters.

-The new country will be rich in oil, but it will be one of the least developed countries in the world following the long conflict.'No quarrel'
+The new country will be rich in oil, but it will be one of the least developed countries in the world following the long conflict.

 The celebrations will begin after midnight local time (2100 GMT) around the countdown clock in the centre of Juba.